Foie gras without force-feeding: it can be done

 Note that French producers were particularly peeved, trying to argue that this wasn't “proper” foie gras because of the weight.

-Dan Barber, an American chef, who has given a TED talk about Eduardo, talks about how incredible the taste is: he was aware of aromas and flavours that would be logical if this or that spice had been added, yet this is not the case.
+, talks about how incredible the taste is: he was aware of aromas and flavours that would be logical if this or that spice had been added, yet this is not the case.
 He tells of how he was ready to bet that it contained aniseed; he could taste this distinctly, but no.

 Can I try some?

 From what I have found online, it appears that this is almost impossible to get hold of.
 All of it is bought up, even well in advance, by the very, very rich (Emirs from the Gulf, the White house, etc.).